JacobFitzp/claude-onboard/README.md

 ## How It Works

-After you answer, Onboarder writes 4 memory files into your project's Claude memory directory (`~/.claude/projects/<project>/memory/`):
+The first question asks whether preferences should apply to this project only or globally across all projects.
+Onboarder then writes 4 memory files into the appropriate directory:

+- **Per-project**: `~/.claude/projects/<project>/memory/`
+- **Global**: `~/.claude/memory/`

 | File | Contains |
 |---|---|